Everyone has dust mites. No matter how clean you try to keep your bedroom, you will have dust mites. Tons of them!

 Dust mites mainly eat dead skin flakes – which your body produces a ton of.
 Your bed, in particular, is full of these dead skin flakes.
 The bed in its entirety is an all-you-can-eat buffet for dust mites.

-The main problem with dust mites is two-fold:
+The main problem with dust mites:

 1.)
 Dust mites do not use toilets!
 Their bathroom is wherever they are at the moment when the need arises.
 Needless to say, dust mites don’t flush either.